 The Center for Excellence in Teaching and Learning (CETL) is dedicated to assisting faculty and staff in improving the quality of teaching and learning services.
 CETL Faculty Advocates inspire, guide and mentor faculty in areas of pedagogy and classroom management.

-This Week at CETL
+What’s Happening at CETL

 STEAM Faculty Learning Community: The STEAM Faculty Learning Community is inviting old and new members to return and or join the Community.
 The core group that is now facilitating this group has some great plans for the future.
 If you are interested in joining in, please contact CETL at firstname.lastname@example.org.